Electrical Safety for Products

-This course will provide you with an understanding of the LVD, the Harmonised Standards that underpin it, the types of hazard that the standards address, and many of the design measures required to comply with the standards.
+This course will provide you with an understanding of the LVD, the GB equivalent, the Harmonised and Designated Standards that underpin it, the types of testing, risks and hazards that the legislation covers, and highlight many of the areas that a manufacturer, importer, distributor or authorised representative needs to be aware of.

-The provisions of the Directive have an effect not just on Manufacturers but also on Authorised Representatives, Importers and Distributors in the EU.
-The implications of these provisions are discussed in this course.
+The provisions of the Directive have an effect not just on Manufacturers but also on Authorised Representatives, Importers and Distributors in the EU, and also in GB.
+The implications, responsibilities and actions that need to be taken in relation to these provisions are discussed in this course.